wlsmile/Topic_Modeling_Project/README.md

 ## Topic Modeling Project
-This project aims to practice topic analysis by using nltk, Bert, Sklearn, and other python libraries.
+This project aims to Showcase topic analysis by using nltk, Bert, Sklearn, and other python libraries, and visulize the result with interactive topic model visualization tool pyLDAvis.

 ### Visualization Result